ngiann/ConvolvedGaussianProcessesExperiments/README.md

 edfractions[bestindex]
 ```

-To plot the marginal posterior for mass do:
+To plot the marginal posterior for mass, we do:
 ```
 figure()
 plot(masses[:,1], sum(posterior, dims=2), "o-", label="first"); xscale("log")
 ```

-To plot the mass posterior for the j-th eddington fraction do:
+To plot the mass posterior for the j-th eddington fraction, we do:
 ```
 figure()
 plot(masses[:,1], posterior[:,j], "o-"); xscale("log")
 ```

-To plot the delay posterior at k-th wavelength, for the j-th eddington fraction, do:
+To plot the delay posterior at k-th wavelength, for the j-th eddington fraction, we do:
 ```
 k=1
 figure()